riot/riot.github.io/index.md

 Riot has between 10 and 100 times fewer API methods than other UI libraries.

-1. Less to learn.
-Fewer books and tutorials to view
+- Less to learn, fewer books and tutorials to view
-2. Less proprietary stuff and more standard stuff
+- Less proprietary stuff and more standard stuff

 ### 3. Tiny size